Chibraax/Ransomware/README.md

   Edit line 288

+  Edit line 606/625/662 to set up your bitcoin address

   Edit line 690 to setup the direcotry to decrypt

   Edit line 43 on server_ransomware.py to set your path